‘FBI’ Actor Derek Hedlund Almost Lost His Leg From A Crab Attack In New Jersey

-Derek Hedlund, an actor on the CBS show FBI, recently confessed that he almost died after being attacked by a crab in the waters of New Jersey.
-The actor, who stars as Special Agent JT in the series, explained the scary experience in a chat with The New York Post.
+Derek Hedlund, an actor on the CBS show FBI, recently confessed that he could have died after being attacked by a crab in the waters of New Jersey.
+The actor, who stars as Special Agent JT in the series, discussed the scary experience in a chat with Page Six.

 Hedlund explained that he was helping a friend move a jet ski in Red Bank, a region located along the Navesink River in the eastern part of the state.
-The move necessitated wading into the water, and Hedlund did not think that there would be any danger involved.
+The move necessitated wading into the water, and Hedlund didn’t think that there would be any danger involved.

 However, that was not the case.
-Since Hedlund did not wear water shoes, his feet were bare and a crab managed to claw at his foot and leave a cut.
-Though the incision was small, it ended up being extremely dangerous as it left Hedlund vulnerable to bacteria in the water.
+Since Hedlund did not wear water shoes, his feet were bare, and a crab managed to claw at his foot and leave a cut.
+Though the incision was small, it ended up being extremely dangerous since it left Hedlund vulnerable to bacteria in the water.

 Soon enough, Hedlund began to notice that something was wrong, as the water was infected with Vibrio, known as the “flesh-eating bacteria.”

 Hedlund claimed that his foot began to swell at an alarming rate, necessitating a trip to the emergency room.
-The bacteria reportedly rapidly spread up his leg, and staff feared that they might have to amputate the limb if it got too far in order to save his life.
+The bacteria reportedly quickly spread up his leg, and medical staff feared that they might have to amputate the limb if it went too far in order to save his life.

 “You see this line on your leg?
 That is the [vibriosis] spreading up your leg.
 You can literally see it,” one doctor said to Hedlund.